martijnckx/mzt-test-assignment/README.md

 I also want to indicate to the user that the application is working on it as soon as the user clicks the button, so I added another notification to signal that.
 Another option would be to add a spinner or change the button text to something like 'Contacting' or 'Please wait...', or disable the button temporarily.

+### Second feature: the 'hire' button

+The hire button was implemented similarly to the contact button, so I'll limit this description to some key differences.

+Firstly, the relationship here is a OneToMany, since a candidate can only be hired by a single company, and a company can hire multiple candidates.

 ## Notes

 - The database doesn't seem to have foreign key constraints set on existing tables.
 It would be good practise to configure these.